-The premium and reserve risk capital requirement calculation has a factor based approach, based on geographical diversified net premium written and geographical diversified net loss & loss expense provisions.
+The premium and reserve risk capital requirement calculation has a factor-based approach, based on geographical diversified net premium written and geographical diversified net loss & loss expense provisions.
 The basis for catastrophe risk is net probable maximum loss for natural catastrophes (after reinsurance) plus 10 per cent credit risk charge on reinsurance share of maximum probable catastrophe loss less total catastrophe premium.

-The BSCR for premium risk was reduced by 37 per cent, due to reduction in both rates and volume.
-BSCR for reserve risk decreased by 28 per cent, mainly due to a reduction in net loss and loss expense provisions as well as a reduction in net premium provisions due to the negative development in premium rates and volume following the development of the ceding companies.
+The BSCR for premium risk decreased by 9 per cent, due to a reduction in premium.
+BSCR for reserve risk decreased by 12 per cent, mainly due to a reduction in loss and loss expense provisions following the development of the ceding companies.

-Catastrophe risk was USD 63 million (not calculated last year).
+Catastrophe risk was USD 45 million against USD 63 million last year.
+The change is due to a